 So above all else, get started.
 Simply start.
 Just start!

-And another thing: I’ve come to the realization that my “magnificent magnifying mind” typically predicts the process to be much more difficult, and entail many more problems, than what turns out to be true in reality, once I begin the work; so again, I put the likely exaggerated “pain in the ass” speculations aside, choose one tiny part I feel I can do easily, and begin.
+And another thing: I’ve come to the realization that my “magical magnifying mind” typically predicts the process to be much more difficult, and entail many more problems, than what turns out to be true in reality, once I begin the work; so again, I put the likely exaggerated “pain in the ass” speculations aside, choose one tiny part I feel I can do easily, and begin.
 I’m finding more and more often that the whole project goes much more smoothly, without nearly as many problems or hassles, than what I had anticipated.

 A good example of simply making myself start is when I’m writing one of my more in-depth blog articles.
 Approaching the project, I feel totally overwhelmed, I have no idea how I’m going to craft it, or how I’m going to tie it all together, or whether or not it’ll even make any sense when it’s done, or whether I’ll come up with anything of merit to write about the topic, or whether I’ll find enough material on it, or whether it’ll be interesting or informative or entertaining to readers once it’s finished.